-If you require hotel accommodation in the area then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Evesham then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
-Plus their booking system is straightforward and easy to use.Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
+Plus their booking system is straightforward and easy to use.Yes, this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

-Remember that you can use the above link or panel below to book any other hotels that you may need for business or leisure, either in the UK or abroad.
+Remember that you can use the above link to book any other hotels that you may need for business or leisure, at home or abroad.

 If anything is incorrect or you have something to add, please e-mail me at: firstname.lastname@example.org and I'll update the guide.